ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

   }
 ```

+^ TODO Expand on these code segments link each better

 ^ Consider though that we wish to model our state through a reactive flow

 ^ Which through Coroutines looks similar to observables